CleanDIFT: Diffusion Features without Noise: Experiments

 \subsection{Experimental Setup}

 \paragraph{Implementation Details} Following previous works~\cite{tang_emergent_2023, zhang_tale_2023, zhang_telling_2024}, we evaluate our method on a Stable Diffusion (SD) backbone~\cite{rombach2022high}.
 We apply our method to SD 1.5 and SD 2.1 to enable fair comparisons with existing methods that use either.
-We fine-tune our feature extraction model for only 400 steps, taking 30 minutes on a single A100 GPU.
+We fully fine-tune our feature extraction model on image-caption pairs for only 400 steps, taking 30 minutes on a single A100 GPU, which was sufficient for our strong performance and further training did not yield any significant gains.
 We extract features after the U-Net's middle block and after each of the U-Net's decoder blocks, except the two final blocks.
-A detailed visualization of where we extract features is provided in the Appendix.
+A detailed visualization of where we extract features is provided in~\cref{fig:architecture-details}.
 This yields a total of $K = 11$ feature maps that we align between the diffusion model and the feature extraction model.
-Our point-wise feature projection heads consist of three stacked Feed Forward Networks (FFNs).
-We study the effect of different projection head architectures in the Appendix.
-We train with a batch size of 8, a learning rate of 2e-6 with a linear warmup, and use Adam~\cite{kingma2015adam} as our optimizer.
-For the stratified timestep sampling, we utilize $I=3$ stratification bins across all our experiments, i.e. three different noise levels per training image.
+Our point-wise feature projection heads consist of three stacked Feed Forward Networks (FFNs) that are zero-initialized such that initially they act as identity mappings due to their residual connections.
+Since every aligned feature map has its own projection head, this results in 45M additional trainable parameters for SD 2.1.
+We study the effect of different projection head architectures in~\cref{sec:proj-heads}.
+We train using Adam~\cite{kingma2015adam} with a batch size of 8 and a learning rate of 2e-6 with a linear warmup.
+For stratified timestep sampling, we utilize $I=3$ stratification bins across all our experiments, i.e. three different noise levels per training image.

 \paragraph{Datasets}